ministryofjustice/prisoner-content-hub-frontend/e2e/ReadMe.md

+# E2E Testing with Playwright

+> **Note**: Cypress has been deprecated and moved to `archive-cypress/`.
+This project now uses Playwright for all end-to-end testing.

-# Migration from Cypress to Playwright
+## Migration from Cypress to Playwright

 This document outlines the migration from Cypress to Playwright with TypeScript for the Digital Hub Frontend project.